 Why Work With Rogers, AR Social Security Disability Lawyer?

 When applying for social security disability in Rogers, Arkansas, there are several strict requirements you must meet to be eligible for benefits.
 In many cases, you must prove that your disability prevents you from working and that you have financial need.

-At Cottrell Law Office, our Arkansas social security disability lawyers can help you file your initial application for benefits accurately in order to prove your disability.
+At Cottrell Law Office, our Arkansas disability lawyers can help you file your initial application for benefits accurately in order to prove your disability.

 If the Social Security Administration denies your application twice, we can also represent you at an appeal hearing.